Learning to Say the V-Word

 Everyone eagerly took roles.
 My marketing company, BadDog Design, would play a major part, developing all the materials for the event—sponsorship packets, invitations to special events, advertising, and the theatre program.
 The SFRCC board, an active and connected bunch rallied.
 People who knew people who knew people started making phone calls.
 Willing sponsors began donating money to allay our expenses.
 Ali McGraw would join the cast.
 Marsha Mason and Joan Darling soon came on board to perform monologues.
 This production had a momentum all its own.

 We booked the James A Little Theatre for February 19th.
 One performance.
 400 seats.
-How would we convince that many Santa Feans to attend a controversial production that few had even heard of by a little known playwright?
+How would we convince that many Santa Feans to attend a controversial production that few had even heard of?
 All the promotional materials would need to be alluring.
 A photo of Eve?
 A vagina?
 Could we do that?

 Enter Judy Chicago.
 The renowned feminist artist, our southern neighbor in Belen, New Mexico, wanted to give us an image for the program cover.
 She wanted to offer Peeling Back, a provocative painting from her Through the Flower series—a colorful vagina emerging through vibrant rays of pinks and purples.
 Judy and I spoke on the phone about the logistics of getting the large format transparency to us.
 (These were the days before the digital transfer of content.)
 FedEx, overnight.
 “This is so kind of you!
 Thank you so much,” I sputtered gratitude on behalf of my team of creatives at BadDog Design.
 We had our centerpiece.
 We could build the design for the fundraiser around this voluptuous image.